divio/documentation-framework/tutorials.rst

 reason to pay special attention to them.

 Tutorials need to be useful for the beginner, easy to follow, meaningful and extremely robust, and kept up-to-date.
-You might well find that writing and maintaining your tutorials can occupy as much time and energy as the the other three parts put together.
+You might well find that writing and maintaining your tutorials can occupy as much time and energy as the other three parts put together.